 The supply of 72 Rehabilitation Counselor graduates is a slight undersupply for the 108 projected annual openings.
 Unlike some of the other occupations in this report, Rehabilitation Counselors are not required to license and so an annual licensure figure is not available for comparison.
 When considered alone, the annual number of graduates from Florida's CORE-accredited Rehabilitation Counselor programs is not sufficient to meet the annual demand.
 A larger gap could be created if a high percentage of graduates leave the state and in-migration doesn't fill the demand.
 However, it is also likely that a portion of individuals licensed at Mental Health Counselors and/or Marriage and Family Therapists also seek out certification as Rehabilitation Counselors and satisfy a portion of the occupational demand.
-This overlap in counselors spills over to fill any gaps in Rehabilitation Counseling.
+This overlap in counseling supply and demand could mean that the sufficient supply of Mental Health Counselors spills over to fill any gaps in Rehabilitation Counseling.